ycoroneos/LightDraw/paper/LIDR_detailed.md

 This is why light indices will be evicted out of the light map if there are more than four lights hitting a single fragment.

+The total amount of space consumed by the lightmap is x\_pixels\*y\_pixels*4.
+For a resolution of 3840x2160 this is 33.18MB

 ###Light Property Packing
 The lightmap identifies the indices of the lights hitting a given